 The gal above in the wedding dress is Lane's wife, Margie, our daughter-in-law and our daughter in heart.
 She is a blessing and an extra rainbow in our lives.

 I married my dream girl eight years ago, a journalist whom I met when she was covering a double homicide trial where I was testifying.
 Romantic, I know.
 Melissa is the funniest woman I've ever met, and there's something about her voice that I find mesmerizing.
 Plus, it doesn't hurt that she's flipping gorgeous.
 She's been great with the boys, and I feel truly blessed she is in our lives.

 Beyond work, family and writing, I enjoy anything having to do with water.
 I'm an average athlete in most settings, but there isn't much I can't do when aquatics is involved.
 Melissa and I travel often, and we plan to dance, hike, kayak, snorkel, photograph, and eat our way through this world until our very last day.

 The only "kids" Melissa and I still have at home are of the furry variety.
 Both dogs are rescues, and they go with us almost everywhere.
 Neither seem particularly interested in college or a career, so we've accepted they'll be around forever.

 Finally, I am a retired public safety officer.
-I was a paramedic for thirteen years and a cop for twenty, with five years in the middle when I performed both functions.
+I was a paramedic for fifteen years and a cop for twenty, with five years in the middle when I performed both functions.
 My assignments over those thirty years included Advanced Life Support ambulances, Helicopter rescue/medivac, Patrol in high-crime beats, SWAT medic, Detective in a Violent Crimes unit, and Community Oriented Policing.
 I had a ball.